Can You Cut Tile With a Circular Saw? (All You Need to Know)

 How About Ceramic Tiles?

 While you can also cut ceramic tile using your circular saw, it requires meticulous and careful attention.
-So, our experts don’t really recommend trimming ceramic tiles with a circular saw.
-If you’re going to cut ceramic tiles, we suggest using a wet tile saw for the best results.
+That said, I wouldn’t really recommend using a circular saw for ceramic tiles.
+From my experience, if you’re aiming to cut ceramic tiles, it’s best to stick with a wet tile saw for optimal results.

 Can You Cut Without Chipping?